Talk to sales Contact Login English

 3. Market research and competition analysis

-Unless you are introducing real innovation to the market – and maybe especially then – you should thoroughly analyze the space to create your premises, i.e., the market and competition in the catering industry.
+Unless you are introducing real innovation to the market – and perhaps especially then – you should thoroughly analyze the space where you’ll establish your premises, including the market and competition in the catering industry.

 Analyze the market and competition, focusing on the following:

 Customers are the key to any restaurant’s success.
-Knowing their demographic structure, preferences, and dining habits is critical to a business plan.
+Understanding their demographic structure, preferences, and dining habits is critical to gaining a market overview and developing your business plan.

 • Target market for a restaurant: Think about who your customers will be.
 Consider their age, interests, expectations, and how to reach them.